stefanvlahov/100-days-of-code/log.md

 **Link to work:** GitHub Repo: https://github.com/stefanvlahov/aspects

+### Day 5: January 9, 2017

+**Today's Progress**: A List Apart Article and First 5 HackerRank 30 Days of Code Challenges in Java

+**Thoughts:** It's a bit of a cheat, since I did the 30 Days of Code challenges about 5 months ago.
+But I wanted to redo them this time with minimal amount of "research".
+I am pleasantly surprised by how far I've come.

+**Link to work:** HackerRank Challenges: https://www.hackerrank.com/domains/tutorials/30-days-of-code A List Apart Article: http://alistapart.com/article/the-high-price-of-free

 <!-- ### Day 0: February 30, 2017 (Example 1)
 ##### (delete me or comment me out)